EarthDigitalTwin/IDEAS-notebooks/README.md

 # IDEAS Digital Twin Notebooks

-The `IDEAS.ipynb` notebook highlights some of the analytics and visualization capabilities of IDEAS with three usecases:
+The `IDEAS.ipynb` notebook highlights some of the analytics and visualization capabilities of IDEAS with four use cases:
 - Pakistan flooding occuring from June through September, 2022
 - Hurrican Ian as it makes landfall over Florida in September, 2022
+- France December 31, 2021 - January 31, 2022
 - LIS model data over the Mississippi river basin

 __Requirements__